"My dish of well seasoned food knowledge, tips & videos with a side of humor

 Here are the only things you’ll have do differently than you may be doing now.

-- Decide in the morning your having a roasted chicken for dinner tonight.
+- Decide in the morning if you are having a roasted chicken for dinner tonight.

 - Make a simple brine and dunk your chicken in it while you’re at work or doing whatever else you may do during the day.